 Literature review (will be added)

-Mashav: Applied thirteen research principles [י"ג עיקרים]
+Mashav: Thirteen applied research principles [י"ג עיקרים]

-Seeing the whole picture – the research, the measurement and evaluation, serve all parties, those who form and shape public policy, participating organizations’ staff, the program, and its participants/beneficiaries.
+Seeing the whole picture – The whole research picture includes more than the measurement and evaluation; it means serving all relevant parties, such as those who form and shape public policy, participating organizations’ staff, the program’s staff, and its participants/beneficiaries.
 The type and level of information shared is determined according its relevance to the party in question.

-External collective impact – the program’s/programs’ impact on a variety of populations, sectors, and organizations is examined.
+External collective impact – The programs’ impact on a variety of populations, sectors, and organizations is examined.

-Internal collective impact (synergy) – the collective impact, or the synergy resulting from combining several programs around common strategy, goals, and objectives is examined.
+Internal collective impact (synergy) – The collective impact, or the synergy resulting from combining several programs around common strategy, goals, and objectives is examined.

-Social return on investment (SROI) – evaluation in terms of investment feasibility, i.e. beyond validation and proving efficiency, what must be invested and what is saved due to the investment; is the economic model self-sufficient?
+Social return on investment (SROI) – Evaluation in terms of investment feasibility moves beyond validation and proving efficiency.
+Questions to be addressed include: What must be invested?
+What will be saved due to the investment?
+Is the economic model self-sufficient?

-Marginal Rate of Transformation (MRT) – The cost difference of choosing a specific alternative at the expense of other alternatives; is the economic model ideal?
+Marginal Rate of Transformation (MRT) – The cost difference of choosing a specific alternative at the expense of other alternatives is assessed.
+Is the economic model ideal?

-Evidence-based best practice – strive to produce best practice and an optimal operational model for the program and for programs with a similar model and rationale.
+Evidence-based best practice – We strive to produce best practices and an optimal operational model for the program and for programs with a similar model, along with a rationale.

-Integrality – research tools are integral to the needs of the program.
-In other words, wherever relevant, tools are developed to serve the program, and are implemented and serve it as a matter of routine and consequently serve the research study as well.
+Integrality – Research tools are integral to the needs of the program.
+Wherever relevant, tools are developed and implemented to serve the program as a matter of routine.
+Consequently, they serve the research study as well.

-Evidence-based decision making – the research provides a current and ongoing status report for all levels and assists in making evidence-based decisions.
+Evidence-based decision making – The research provides a current and ongoing status report for all levels and assists in making evidence-based decisions.

-Continuity – research tools and continuous reports are developed with the goal of serving the program beyond the term of the research.
+Continuity – Research tools are developed and continuous reports made, with the goal of serving the program beyond the term of the research.

-Internal validity – the research methodology strives to strengthen the program’s effectiveness in and of itself, in other words, beyond intervening factors (such as the human factor).
+Internal validity – The research methodology is designed to strengthen the program’s effectiveness in and of itself, beyond intervening factors (such as the human factor).

-External validity and replication – the research methodology aim to strengthen the external validity of the program, meaning that the findings of the research may be studies and used for making deductions useful for other, similar programs and/or expanding the current program to other environments and populations.
+External validity and replication – The research methodology is designed to strengthen the external validity of the program.
+This means that the findings of the research may be studied and used for making deductions that are useful for other, similar programs and/or expanding the current program to other environments and populations.

-Sustainability - evaluation in the context of sustainability, i.e. beyond validation and proving its efficiency, what, if at all, is required for the program to be sustainable; in other words, for it to be implementable or fit into additional frameworks.
+Sustainability - Evaluation in the context of sustainability refers to evaluation beyond validation and proving efficiency.
+It asks what, if anything, is required for the program to be sustainable; implementable, or able to fit into additional frameworks.

-Mixed design methods – a combination of qualitative and quantitative evaluation, which allows the entirety of the program to be grasped and perceived, as well as for a deep understanding and expression of the details within.
+Mixed design methods – A combination of qualitative and quantitative evaluation is used, which allows the entirety of the program to be grasped and perceived, as well as enabling a deep understanding and expression of its details.

-Research objectives
+Research Objectives

 Improving the impact and the effectiveness of the intervention (AJT program)

-This will be based on the program's ongoing integrated evaluation (surveys) started in the second half of 2018 with minor adjustment to the prosses and the tools, if needed.
+This will be based on the program's ongoing integrated evaluation (surveys), which started in the second half of 2018, with minor adjustments to the prosses and the tools, as needed.

-Quantitative (surveys) and qualitative (interviews and observations) evaluation of whether the defined short term AJT goals are being met, subjectively and objectively.
-A reliable, up-to-date, and segmented status report.
-The report will enable evidence-based decision making as well as, hopefully, on-the-spot changes and adjustments to be made to improve the impact and the effectiveness of the intervention.
+Quantitative (surveys) and qualitative (interviews and observations) evaluation is conducted regarding whether the defined short-term AJT goals are being met, subjectively and objectively.
+A reliable, up-to-date, and segmented status report will be submitted.
+The report will enable evidence-based decision making as well as on-the-spot changes and adjustments, to be made, as possible, to improve the impact and the effectiveness of the intervention.

-Integration of insights culled from the surveys, the longitude research and from additional sources (experience and knowledge accumulated at the Russian department and from the literature), drawing recommendations regarding the optimal interventions; assistance in writing / improving evidenced-based manual for the AJT intervention.
+There will be integration of insights culled from the surveys, the longitudinal research, and additional sources (such as experience and knowledge accumulated at the Russian department and from the literature).
+Recommendations will be made regarding the optimal interventions; assistance will be provided in writing, along with improvements to an evidenced-based manual for AJT intervention.